yeehaa123/elab/kiem/research_interest_Thomas.md

-#Collaborative Code in the Humanities / Collaboration through Code
+# Collaboration through Code

 **concepts: code, program, black box, lab, user, knowledge about technology, autodidactism, 'experts', DIY, phenomenology of technics**

-*"The only conceivable way of unveiling a black box, is to play with it"* René Thom, Mathematical Models
+*"The only conceivable way of unveiling a black box, is to play with it"*

+René Thom, Mathematical Models

 ## Why digital humanities is not enough

-The so called digital humanities often focus on automated data acquisition and processing, visualizations and analysis such data.
+The so called digital humanities often focus on automated data acquisition and processing, visualizations and analysis of such data.
-Students of the various humanities fields get acquainted with special software written and designed in order to enhance their research.
+/Yeehaa: clumsy sentence rewrite /Students of the various humanities fields get acquainted with special software /Yeehaa: Such as? / written and designed in order to enhance their research.
 In this approach IT experts, mostly situated in classical computer science departments, create specialized (goal oriented) tools that meet the needs of disciplinary research.
 The students are then trained to use the software.
 This methodology confirms traditional teacher-student, laymen-expert relations, in which the students do not necessarily gain insights into the complex programs they apply.

-The structures still predominant in academic knowledge transfers,
-however, do not take into account the successful new ways to share
-knowledge and are increasingly adopted by the economy.
-These ways of
-working and learning go back to findings made by the hacker, software
-developer and open source movement.
+The structures that are still dominant in academic exchange of knowledge, however, do not take into account the successful new ways to share knowledge and are increasingly adopted by public and private institutions.
+These ways of working and learning have their origin in hacker culture, software development, and the open source movement.

+At the same time / Yeehaa: why at the same time. try specifying the
-At the same time "hacking" is driven by a curiosity towards a tool.
-It
+exact nature of this relation / jhacking" is driven by a curiosity
-is motivated by the urge to understand, improve or simply functionally
+towards tools.
+It is motivated by the urge to understand, improve or
-change a tool at hand.
-Here techne and episteme are meant to reconnect
+simply functionally change a tool at hand.
+Here techne and episteme
+/ Yeehaa: avoind academic jargon here. it is not necesary.
+Introduce
-by a instance in which the unconscious act of using a tool (of
+later / are meant to reconnect by a instance in which the unconscious
+/ Yeehaa: Why unconscious / act of using a tool (of application
-application knowledge) is disrupted on account of a distant and closer
-look at the tool.
+knowledge) is disrupted on account of a distant and closer look at the
+tool. /Yeehaa: Too fast, explain this more in detail. /

+/ Yeehaa: Good paragraph, but does not cover title /

 ## The Black Box